Professional wrestling: Intergender

+Comedian Andy Kaufman became notorious in professional wrestling for his matches against women.

 For most of its history, men and women rarely worked against each other in professional wrestling, as it was deemed to be unfair and unchivalrous.
 Andy Kaufman used this to gain notoriety when he created an Intergender Championship and declared it open to any female challenger.
 This led to a long (worked) feud with Jerry Lawler.

-Comedian Andy Kaufman became notorious in professional wrestling for his matches against women.

 Cathy Davis sued the New York State Athletic Commission (NYSAC) in 1977 because she was denied a boxing license because she was a woman, and the case was decided in her favor later that year, with the judge invalidating New York State rule number 205.15, which stated, "No woman may be licensed as a boxer or second or licensed to compete in any wrestling exhibition with men."
 In his opinion the judge cited the precedent set by Garrett v.
 New York State Athletic Commission (1975), which "found the regulation invalid under the equal protection clauses of the State and Federal Constitutions".
 The NYSAC filed an appeal of the ruling but later dropped it.

 In the 1980s, mixed tag team matches began to take place, with a male and female on each team and a rule stating that each wrestler could only attack the opponent of the same gender.
 If a tag was made, the other team had to automatically switch their legal wrestler as well.
 Despite these restrictions, many mixed tag matches do feature some physical interaction between participants of different genders.
 For example, a heel may take a cheap shot at the female wrestler of the opposing team to draw a negative crowd reaction.
 In lucha libre, cheap shots and male-female attacks are not uncommon.
 Intergender singles bouts were first fought on a national level in the 1990s.
 This began with Luna Vachon, who faced men in Extreme Championship Wrestling (ECW) and WWF.
 Later, Chyna became the first female to hold a belt that was not exclusive to women when she won the WWF Intercontinental Championship.
 Intergender wrestling was uncommon in Impact Wrestling.
 ODB, had participated in intergender matches and once held the Impact Knockouts Tag Team Championship with Eric Young for a record 478 days.
 Other notable Impact Knockouts that competed in intergender matches include Scarlett Bordeaux; Tessa Blanchard, who became the first woman to win the Impact World Championship; and Jordynne Grace, who became the inaugural Impact Digital Media Championship.